theBlackBoxSociety/p5js/02_basics.md

 }
 ```

 ## Repetition - The While Loop

 As you write more programs, you’ll notice that patterns occur when lines of code are repeated, but with slight variations.
-A code structure called **a loop** makes it possible to run a line of code more than once to condense this type of repetition into fewer lines.
+A code structure called **a loop** (or iteration loop) makes it possible to run a line of code more than once to condense this type of repetition into fewer lines.
 This makes your programs more modular and easier to change.

 ```JavaScript
 let number = 99;